roboconf/roboconf.github.io/en/user-guide/monitoring-roboconf.md

 JMX access can be completed with the web consoles and shell access.
 Once again, you will find information on Karaf's web site.

+You can also take a look at [this blog post](http://blog.nanthrax.net/2014/03/apache-karaf-cellar-camel-activemq-monitoring-with-elk-elasticsearch-logstash-and-kibana/).
+It shows how to use [Logstash](http://logstash.net/), [ElasticSearch](http://www.elasticsearch.org) and [Kibana](http://www.elasticsearch.org/overview/kibana) to monitor several Karaf instances by aggregating and sorting data collected from logs and JMX probes.
+A similar system should be feasible with Roboconf.

 ## Monitoring RabbitMQ